Sure, it’s bad. But even working within this structure, some tweaks could have salvaged something.

 It is not for me to say how many there should be.
 It is not George’s fault that somehow, watching the original trilogy, listening to Alec Guiness, I imagined that there were perhaps a couple of dozen Jedi in the whole Republic.

 Here there are swarms of the sods.
 The point is, the greater their number the more diminished is their individual power.
-This reaches its ultimate point in the arena, where what looks like an entire battallion of Jedi arrive to rescue ObiWan, Padme and Annakin.
+This becomes trying in the arena sequence, where what looks like an entire battallion of Jedi arrive to rescue ObiWan, Padme and Annakin.

 This feels all wrong.
 The Clone Wars cartoons handle Jedi powers so much more thrillingly.
-In that series Windu fights an enire clone army – is a kind of demi-God.
-Without speaking a word, in that one scene, he is more what my childhood self imagined a Jedi to be than any character in George’s overpopulated movie.
+In that series Windu fights an entire clone army – is a kind of demi-God.
+Without speaking a word, in that one scene, he is more what my childhood self imagined a Jedi to be than any character in George’s overpopulated prequel.

-The arena scene fair swarms with Jedi, who are cut down in large numbers by droids.
+In the arena Jedi are cut down in large numbers by droids.
 It feels totally wrong, tossing away all the thrill and power that the first movies – and even episode 1 – managed to suggest the Jedi order possessed.

 Here was the moment for one Jedi, Windu, to attempt a rescue, and to very nearly accomplish it before Dooku intervenes and wounds him.
 Then Yoda can arrive with the cavalry.